WakeMed Soccer Park

-WakeMed Soccer Park is a major soccer complex in Cary, North Carolina, United States.
-It consists of a purpose-built, soccer-specific main stadium called Sahlen's Stadium at WakeMed Soccer Park, two lighted practice fields, and four additional fields.
-Sahlen's Stadium and the two lighted fields (2 & 3) are all FIFA international regulation size (120x75 yard).
-Sahlen's Stadium seats 10,000, while Field 2 also has 1,000 permanent bleacher seats.
-The complex also sports a full-length, nationally recognized cross-country course and houses the offices of Triangle Professional Soccer.
+WakeMed Soccer Park is a soccer complex in Cary, North Carolina, United States.
+It consists of a purpose-built, soccer-specific main stadium named First Horizon Stadium, two lighted practice football pitches, and four additional fields.
+The main stadium and the two lighted fields (2 & 3) are all FIFA international regulation size (120x75 yard).
+The stadium seats 10,000, while Field 2 also has 1,000 permanent bleacher seats.
+The complex also sports a full-length cross-country course and houses the offices of Triangle Professional Soccer.

-Originally opened in 2002 as the home of the Carolina Courage of the WUSA, WakeMed Soccer Park is now the home to North Carolina FC of the United Soccer League and the North Carolina Courage of the National Women's Soccer League.
-The North Carolina State Wolfpack men's and women's teams of the ACC play select matches there and the complex regularly hosts major tournaments such as the NCAA College Cup, the ACC Soccer Championships, and the NCHSAA high school state soccer finals.
+Originally opened in 2002 as the home of the Carolina Courage of the WUSA, WakeMed Soccer Park is now the home to North Carolina FC of the USL Championship and the North Carolina Courage of the National Women's Soccer League.
+The North Carolina State Wolfpack men's and women's teams of the ACC play select matches there and the complex hosts tournaments such as the NCAA College Cup, the ACC Soccer Championships, and the NCHSAA high school state soccer finals.

-SAS Institute, a Cary-based software company, had naming rights to the complex through June 30, 2007, with the option to extend their naming rights for an additional three years.
-On September 27, 2007, the Town of Cary announced that SAS had not exercised their option on the naming rights and that WakeMed Health & Hospitals had purchased the naming rights to the complex for $300,000 per year.
-Effective January 1, 2008, the complex became known as WakeMed Soccer Park.
-On March 31, 2017, it was announced that Sahlen Packing Company had acquired naming rights to the main stadium at WakeMed Soccer Park, thus becoming Sahlen's Stadium at WakeMed Soccer Park.
-Sahlen's will pay $400,000 over 5 years for the rights, with $100,000 going to the town of Cary and the rest to the North Carolina Courage.